haddadsim/learn-with-travis/javascript.md

 ### More Reading

 * [Mastering Modular JavaScript](https://github.com/mjavascript/mastering-modular-javascript)
-  * This book is part of a series from the creator of [PonyFoo.com](https://ponyfoo.com/books).
+  * This is another book from the creator of [PonyFoo.com](https://ponyfoo.com/books).
 It explores the history of modules in JavaScript and how to build robust modules using real-world design patterns and practices.
-The book is open source and free, and can be read on GitHub or through [PonyFoo.com](https://ponyfoo.com/books) in exchange for a tweet.
+Once you've mastered the [Fundamentals](#fundamentals), this book can introduce even more interesting and advanced topics.

 # [React](https://facebook.github.io/react/)